joFolta/react-hooks3/README.md

 ![Preview](/public/preview.png)

-### Share Logic Across Multiple React Components with Custom Hooks
+### Store Values in localStorage with the React useEffect Hook

 **NOTE: projects separated by branches off master**